AdamJSc/prediction-league/README.md

 ### Queue retries

 * If sending of email fails, retry it X times with a cool-off in between each

+### Datastore

+* Hard-coded seasons and teams data
+* Replace with a "seasons data provider" and "teams data provider" that can be injected via container

 ### Vue integration